jasalt/phel-wp-theme/README.md

 The REPL environment may get messed up with utilities like `use` and `doc` becoming unavailable ([see issue](https://github.com/phel-lang/phel-lang/issues/766)).

-To avoid this, some REPL session aware conditional loading in plugin code is required, by eg. patching `phel-wp-plugin.php` to avoid running `Phel::run` during REPL session the following way:
+To avoid this, some REPL session aware conditional loading in plugin code is required, by eg. patching `phel-wp-theme.php` to avoid running `Phel::run` during REPL session the following way:

 ```
 // Skip initializing Phel again during REPL session
 if (isset($PHP_SELF) && $PHP_SELF !== "./vendor/bin/phel"){
-	Phel::run($projectRootDir, 'phel-wp-plugin\main');
+	Phel::run($projectRootDir, 'phel-wp-theme\main');
 } else {
 	// This else is for debugging purposes and could be removed
 	print("Running REPL, skip running plugin Phel::run \n");